IainStevenson/docker.multi.service.reverse.proxy/src/network.md

-The docker subnet network is agnostic about its actual run time IP Addresses and this solution leverages the automatic DNS feature of docker to provide container-to-container communications through thier deterministic hostnames.
+The docker subnet network is agnostic about its actual run time IP Addresses and this solution leverages the automatic DNS feature of docker to provide container-to-container communications through their deterministic hostnames.

-Container-to-container communications;
+Container-to-container communications:
 * (A) are (mediated) proxied by the proxy service if addresses use the the main domain  ```mystore.local``` and application base paths. e,g, https://mystore.local/api
 * (B) are direct if the addresses use the actual sub-domain host name for the service e.b. https://api.mystore.local/api